zapabob/ROCm/docs/tutorials/install/windows/cli/install.md

-# Installation using the command-line interface (CLI)
+# Installation using the CLI

 The steps to install the HIP SDK for Windows are described in this document.